 Some connectors have settings in the Advanced configuration tab to enhance the verbosity of transaction logs.
 These detailed logs are useful when debugging, and are often necessary when requesting support from email@example.com.

-The most common Advanced configuration setting is Log Debug Info.
-When set to True, additional information is added to the transaction logs that are already generated when processing a transaction.
+The most common Advanced configuration setting is Log Level.
+When set to Debug, additional information is added to the transaction logs that are already generated when processing a transaction.

 Some connectors that send outgoing requests also have a Log Requests setting.
 When set to True, transaction logs will include a copy of the request as it was sent to the remote server.
 This may be useful in narrowing the scope of any issues receiving server responses.